-- 2.5 Credit hours earned in courses taken on a Pass/Fail are not included in calculating GPA. - 2.6 Credits hours earned from another institution at the time of admission to the UWI are not used in the computation of GPA. - 2.7 No academic credit may be granted for auditing a course.
+- 2.5 Credit hours earned in courses taken on a Pass/Fail basis shall not be included in calculating GPA. - 2.6 Credits hours earned from another institution at the time of admission to the UWI will not be used in the computation of GPA. - 2.7 No academic credit may be granted for auditing a course.